 When it comes to politics, I generally have no interest in the politics.
 However, when it comes to the political process and exercising the right to vote, I am very interested.
 More than this, I want my kids to understand what is happening in the City of Houston.

 We have voted and we have discussed the process, but the more questions the kids asked, the more unclear the process seemed.
-So I set out to create a kid-friendly overview of Houston politics as well as meet the people involved.
+So we interviewed the candidates and this is what we learned.

-Every 2 years, Houston holds elections for the office of Mayor, Controller and City Council.
+Every four years (was two years), Houston holds elections for the office of Mayor, Comptroller and City Council.
 The City Council has 16 members.
 Eleven of these positions are elected from districts (districts A through K) and each represents a specific area of Houston.
-Five of the city council positions are elected “at large” and represent the entire city.
+Five of the city council positions are elected "at large" and represent the entire city.

-Once elected, each person serves for two years.
-After two years, the person must run for re-election.
-If they are elected again after two years, they can repeat this one more time.
-After serving for three terms in the same office, the person can no longer run for that office.
+Once elected, each person serves for four years (which used to be two years).
+After four years, the person must run for re-election.
+After serving for two terms in the same office, the person can no longer run for that office.
 They may run for another office.
 For example, after serving three two-year terms, a city council member could run for mayor.

-In addition to mayor, controller and city council members, you may have a few other elected positions on your ballot.
+In addition to mayor, comptroller and city council members, you may have a few other elected positions on your ballot.
 To get a preview of your ballot, go HERE.

 On your ballot you may see positions such as Houston Independent School District (HISD) Trustee and Houston Community College (HCC) Trustee.
 These positions are elected from different districts, and for different terms, than the City of Houston elected positions.

 For HCC, there are nine trustees that serve staggered six year terms (similar to how U.S. Senate elections work).
 This means that not all of them are re-elected in any given year.
 Each trustee is elected from the district they represent.
 There is no limit to the number of terms an HCC Trustee can serve.
 If a person is re-elected every six years, they can be a trustee indefinitely if that person so chooses.